Information for Faculty and Staff

 In addition to authorization from their supervisors, employees will need to be well to report to work on campus.
 Employees will engage in daily self-monitoring and certification of their good health.
 As such, employees will take their temperature each day before arriving on campus and complete the required health tracking survey.
 A paper version of this form can be found here.
 IT has also created an electronic version located here that will allow you to quickly and easily record your affirmation from any device.

-All Saint Michael’s College community members (students, faculty, staff, the Edmundite community, contracted employees) and its campus visitors must do everything possible to limit the spread of Covid-19.
+All Saint Michael’s College community members (students, faculty, staff, the Edmundite community, contracted employees) and its campus visitors must do everything possible to limit the spread of COVID-19.
 Data show that 90-95% of the COVID-19 virus is transmitted via respiratory droplets.
-Since COVID-19 may be transmitted by someone who does not have symptoms, a facial covering helps you protect others.
+Since someone who does not have symptoms may transmit COVID-19, a facial covering helps you protect others.

 Procedure, effective July 3, 2020 until further notice: